QCrypt/website-2021/content/_index.md

 ## What is QCrypt 2020?

-QCrypto 2020 is the 10th edition of a yearly international scientific conference on the topic of quantum cryptography.
+QCrypto 2020 is the 10th edition of the yearly international scientific conference presenting last year's top results in quantum cryptography.
 {{% /home-info %}}

 <!-- SPEAKERS -->